Heather Dobbin, leadership speaker and facilitator, standing in a light-filled professional setting

 Leadership conversations shape how organizations think, decide, and act.
 Whether delivered as a keynote, a facilitated workshop, or a longer-form session, the quality of those conversations matters.
 Superficial motivation may energize a room briefly, but it rarely changes how people lead once they return to their work.

-Heather Dobbin offers leadership speaking, workshops, and facilitation grounded in real-world leadership experience, psychological insight, and cultural awareness.
-Her work is designed to create space for reflection, dialogue, and practical insight that participants can carry forward with clarity.
+I offer keynotes, workshops, and facilitation grounded in real-world leadership experience, psychological insight, and cultural awareness.
+My work is designed to create space for reflection, dialogue, and practical insight that participants can carry forward with clarity.

 Interactive Workshops and Group Sessions in Japan and Globally

 Workshops create space for deeper engagement than traditional talks.
-Heather designs and facilitates sessions that encourage participation, reflection, and shared learning without forcing vulnerability or performative engagement.
+I design and facilitate sessions that encourage participation, reflection, and shared learning without forcing vulnerability or performative engagement.

 Workshops are particularly effective for leadership teams, cohorts, or programs seeking to: